Insurance and IBD

 - It is in the best fiscal interests of an organization to keep staff healthy and on the job.
 It is important you document all of your communication and exchanges with your plan sponsor and/or insurer.

 Managing healthcare for yourself or a loved one can be a daunting task.
+Persistence, communication, documentation, and information are key to advocating for appropriate care.

 - Some individuals may wish to purchase private coverage or supplement existing coverage.